DaviSpeck/netflix-clone/README.md

-# cloneNetflix
+# Netflix Clone
-Clone da Netflix construído no bootcamp: Impulso Fullstack Web Developer da DIO
+Netflix clone built with HTML and CSS